 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Company is exposed to varying interest rates on cash and cash equivalents.
+The Company has no interest bearing debt.

-A 1% change in the interest rate would change the Company's net loss by \$30,000.
+A 1% change in the interest rate would change the Company's net loss by \$18,000.

-(e) Price risk
+(e) Commodity and equity price risk